Skip Navigation

 Repeated Courses

-1. Except in specific cases such as most electives, if a student repeats a high school credit-bearing course then the higher attempt will be the grade of record.
+1. Except in specific cases, such as most electives, if a student repeats a high school credit-bearing course then the higher attempt will be the grade of record.

-3. If a student has earned high school credit for a course taken and passed in middle school and/or high school, the course may not be repeated in high school without written consent from the parent or This written consent must be kept in the student’s cumulative folder for future review if necessary.
+3. If a student has earned high school credit for a course taken and passed in middle school and/or high school, the course may not be repeated in high school without written consent from the parent or guardian.
+This written consent must be kept in the student’s cumulative folder for future review if necessary.

 Procedures for Grade Appeal Authorization of Grade Change Refer to A.P.
 5116